AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/trello-modules.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Voting</p> </td>
    <td> <p>Select an option to specify who can vote on this board.
-See the Permission level field for voting limitations on permission levels.</p> </td>
+See the [!UICONTROL Permission level] field for voting limitations on permission levels.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Comments</p> </td>
    <td> <p>Select an option to specify who can comment on cards for this board.
-See the Permission level field for commenting limitations on permission levels.</p> </td>
+See the [!UICONTROL Permission level] field for commenting limitations on permission levels.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Invitations</p> </td>